Extensor Tendon Repair

 A physical examination of the affected hand is performed after a detailed review of patient history and associated symptoms.
 If a complete laceration of rupture, there will usually be an inability to straighten the joint.
 If an incomplete tear or laceration, there will usually be weakened painful tendon function to extension resistance.
 All lacerations should be carefully explored to look for tendon involvement.
 The doctor may order x-rays to ensure no bones are fractured.
 Ultrasound or Magnetic Resonance Imaging (MRI) will reveal the extent and location of soft tissue damage in the event of tendon injury.

 In some cases, the physician will merely splint the finger to allow the ruptured tendon to heal together in proper alignment.
 The splint must be worn continuously until the tendon has healed entirely.
 This is common in tears caused by jamming injuries or minor lacerations of the tendon.
 Once healed special exercises and physical therapy are required to restore range of motion in the finger.

 In laceration cases or severe rupture cases, surgical intervention can prevent permanent deformity and/or loss of function.
 The surgeon will use sutures to repair the injured tendon.
 Post-operatively the digit will be immobilized in a splint to allow the tendon to heal.
 As with conservative management, hand therapy plays an integral role in restoring functionality and range of motion to the finger.

 How can Dr. Knight help you with Extensor Tendon injuries?

 The extensor tendons are integral to the function of the hand, so it is important that any injury to them be treated as quickly and effectively as possible.
-Dr. Knight has extensive experience treating these kinds of injuries, and will inform you of the best possible treatment plan in order to restore full function and use to your hands.
+Dr. Knight has extensive experience treating these kinds of injuries and will inform you of the best possible treatment plan to restore full function and use to your hands.